 - The host served or provided the alcohol, knowing the drinker was under the age of 18.

 - An adult property owner allowed minors to drink alcohol on the property, even if the adult did not purchase or serve the alcohol.

 If the drunk driver who caused your accident was under the age of 18, it is likely that someone else may be held partially responsible for your damages, as they are considered minors in the state of Texas.

 How Can We Help?

 Proving dram shop or social host liability requires a great deal of legwork and investigative experience.
 Fortunately, The Button Law Firm has the resources and experience to do both exceptionally.
 You can count on us to pursue every avenue of compensation when you are injured by a Texas drunk driver.
-If you need more information on personal injury case before calling us, download my free book!
-Once you check that out, call us at 214-888-2216 to set up a consultation, or email me directly at [email protected].
-We are here for you and your loved ones!
+If you need more information on personal injury cases before calling us, download my free book!
+Once you check that out, call us at 214-699-4409 to set up a consultation, or fill out the contact form at the bottom of this page.